mike-solomon/mike-solomon.github.io/_posts/2021-03-11-why-i-switched-to-anki-from-quizlet.md

 - Half the options in the app don't make sense to me even after going through docs.
 - Trying to understand where to go to change anything is difficult.
 Is the option in a deck?
 In a template?
 In a card?
 Somewhere else?
+- There's so many versions and half the things only work on specific versions.
+- Many add-ons don't work on mobile so you finally find something cool and then sad days you can't use it on your phone.

 ## Why Anki was the winner